NGC 602

 The Magellanic Clouds (both the Small and Large Magellanic Clouds) have been included in the lore of native inhabitants in the Southern Hemisphere, such as South Sea islanders and indigenous Australians.
 European sailors, including those during Ferdinand Magellan's circumnavigation, used the Magellanic Clouds for navigation, calling them the "Cape Clouds”.

-Cosmic Location: Serpens Constellation
+Cosmic Location: Hydrus Constellation

-Celestial Phenomenon: IC 602
+Celestial Phenomenon: NGC 602

 Collection: 88 Constellations